 "It would obviously devastate water supplies," said Roger Patterson, assistant general manager for the state's largest water district, the Metropolitan Water District of Southern California.

 But, Patterson said, regulators are not moving to impose the targets contained in the report, and the targets are based on the needs of an estuary severely degraded by pollution, invasive species and other issues.
-If other threats
+If other threats to the Delta are reduced, more water potentially could be taken out.

 The report, released Wednesday, was required in a sweeping package of water reform laws passed last year.
 It is meant to determine, based solely on science, how much water needs to flow through the Delta to maintain "public trust" values, especially fish populations that are meant to be passed on to future generations.